hunght/yt-dlp-gui/docs/PERMISSIONS_IMPLEMENTATION.md

 ## Overview

-This implementation adds comprehensive macOS system permission handling to the app, enabling integrations that may require access to system features such as window information.
+This implementation adds comprehensive macOS system permission handling to iTracksy, enabling the `get-windows` library to access browser URLs for detailed activity tracking.

 ## Required Permissions